TimechromeStudios/PostWind/README.md

 PostWind
 ========

-PostWind is realeased under GPL license
+PostWind is realeased under Creative Commons Attribution - No Commercial Use

-Postwind is a console adaptation of a paper cyberpunk RPG created by lacaulac, and currently not published.
-This game is coded in C++ by lacaulac, Sventar, Kino, LittlesMonsters and Ercry, five coders of TimeChrome Studio.
+Postwind is a roleplaying engine that will be used for the game PostWind, developed by TimeChrome Studios This game is coded in C++ by lacaulac, Sventar, Kino, LittlesMonsters and Ercry, five coders of TimeChrome Studio.
 The game will be soon translated in Javascript using Emscripten.
 Happy hacking and playing!